benpaddlejones/Raspberry_HDMI_Tester/docs/BUILDING.md

    - Click **Create codespace on main**

 2. **Wait for initialization** (first time only, ~2-3 minutes):
-   - Codespaces will automatically build the development container
+   - Codespaces automatically builds the development environment
-   - All tools and dependencies will be configured
+   - All tools and dependencies are configured
    - You'll see the VS Code interface when ready

 3. **Run the build**: